gounthar/icon-shim-plugin/README.md

 making that evaluation it will either render an old-style `<img>` icon, or it will delegate to the core `<l:icon>` layout tag to let it render the icon.
 Of course, the shim tag will also translate the old icon size tokens (`16x16`, `24x24`, `32x32` and `48x48`) to their new equivalent class specs (`icon-sm`, `icon-md`, `icon-lg` and `icon-xlg`).

+## Changelog
+For recent versions, see [GitHub Releases](https://github.com/jenkinsci/icon-shim-plugin/releases)

+For versions 2.0.3 and older, see [CHANGELOG.md](CHANGELOG.md)